etternagame/etterna/Docs/Contributing.md

 You can think of themes as the front end of the game.
 The way each screen is drawn, how screen branching (Changing) happens, and other things are controlled by the theme.
 A theme can even create new screens from scratch, catch inputs (Both mouse and keyboard), and other things.
 They're fairly powerful.

-Currently, there's a lack of alternative themes (To the default one, Til Death) for Etterna.
+Currently, there's a lack of alternative themes (To the default one, Rebirth) for Etterna.
 [Spawncamping-Wallhack](https://github.com/ca25nada/spawncamping-wallhack) is the only complete theme that supports Etterna as far as I know.

 ## Documentation